Nimble vs. Pure Storage

 Can Hybrid Arrays Still Compete in the All-Flash Data Centre?

-As the importance of data analytics increases, businesses are looking for more accessible ways to store long-term data.
+The amount of data being created every minute continues to skyrocket.
+Businesses of all kinds are budgeting for more storage space.
+In the year 2018 alone, the enterprise storage market grew by 21.3% to a valuation of £10.1 billion.* As the importance of data analytics increases, businesses are looking for more accessible ways to store long-term data.
 Flash Storage offers instant access to data but is more costly than hard disk drive storage (HDD).
 Hybrid arrays are a less expensive solution but are also less powerful.
 This article will summarise and compare the offerings of two of the big players in enterprise storage, Nimble and Pure Storage.
 The benefits and drawbacks of each will be covered to help you decide what kind of array is right for your business needs.

 Both companies have attempted to leverage efficiency to offer powerful storage at a lower cost, but they approach the goal from opposite directions.
 Nimble produces a number of all-flash and hybrid arrays, but are known to excel at hybrid solutions, maximise efficient use of flash to make their hybrid arrays perform as close as possible to all-flash.
 Pure Storage specialise in all-flash arrays only, and use dedupe and compression to keep the cost per terabyte of their flash down to compete with the lower cost of hybrid arrays.